Mahak-27/Mahak-27/README.md

 # 💫 About Me:
-🔭 I’m currently working on personal projects<br>💬 Ask me about anything<br>📫 How to reach me?
-Email me at mahakgupta2705@gmail.com<br>⚡ Fun fact: I debug better with coffee in hand and music in ears.
+🔭 I’m currently working on personal projects<br>📫 How to reach me?
+Email me at mahakgupta2705@gmail.com<br>

 ## 🌐 Socials: